nzge/nzge.github.io/projects/input-peripherals.md

 ### Firmware
 #### [QMK](https://qmk.fm/)
 [My fork of QMK](https://github.com/nzge/qmk_firmware)
-Quantum Mechanical Keyboard (QMK) firmware is an improved version of the TMK firmware made by Hasu, with improvied programmability and microcontroller compatibility.
+Quantum Mechanical Keyboard (QMK) firmware is an improved version of the TMK firmware made by Hasu, with improved programmability and microcontroller compatibility.
 VIA builds upon QMK by offering a GUI with simplified/graphical layout firmware configuration and additional features such as plug and play (no flashing), RGB controls, switch tester, etc.
 QMK is general suitable for wired keyboard designs that employ Atmel AVR and ARM architecture. https://www.reddit.com/r/MechanicalKeyboards/comments/hjh61v/what_is_qmk/